Rain, rain, rain, rain, rain, rain, rain–it happens. When it does, quality waterproof/breathable rain gear can save the day.

 The Umbrella and Some Final Tips for Rainwear Comfort

-Back at the very beginning of this series I mentioned how influential Ray Jardine’s writings on ultralight backpacking had been on my thinking.
+Back at the very beginning of this series I mentioned how influential Ray Jardine’s book Beyond Backpacking had been on my thinking about ultralight backcountry travel.
 One of the more unconventional recommendations that Jardine makes is to carry a lightweight trekking umbrella for use in most rain conditions.
 I have a GoLite umbrella from the mid-2000s that goes on every backpacking trip I take.
 The umbrella completely solves the problem of overheating in rainwear.
 In virtually all rain conditions you’re are able to keep dry under the umbrella while wearing fully breathable clothing–sometimes just baselayer and shorts.
 I heartily endorse using an umbrella whenever you can.
 GoLite is no longer in business, but as far as I can tell, the Euroschirm Swing Liteflex Trekking Umbrella is the same model.
 Every backpacker should have one.

 Of course, if you need to use both your hands, say while paddling a canoe, the umbrella doesn’t do you any good.
 And if the rain is blowing sideways an umbrella won’t keep you dry.
 In high winds the thing is likely to turn inside out and blow away.
 These are the conditions that will force you to put on your waterproofs.